Sele3/SC2006-yummo/README.md

 - To login to a Customer/Merchant
   - Scroll to `/auth/token/login/` fill in the fields of the user
-  - Copy the token and paste it in the `Authorize` option at the top of the page
+  - Copy the token and paste it in the `Authorize` option at the top of the page or the lock symbol beside any of the endpoints
   - Format for the token is "Token [hex code]" (e.g. Token 1b4a....029f)

 - Alternatively, go to the Django admin page and copy the token of the user

-- If you only want to test out a specific endpoint, click on the lock symbol beside the endpoint to authorize that specific endpoint only

 # Setting up local environment (frontend)
 Navigate to the yummo folder in Frontend (cd .\Frontend\yummo\), start the server by running